owainow/github-copilot-mcp-server-workshop/docs/linux/part-4-copilot-integration.md

 In Copilot Chat, try:

 ```
-@workspace Can you review this markdown content for issues?
+Can you review this markdown content for issues?

 # Sample Document
 This is a sample document with some potential issues